Because the health benefits of fiber are so widespread, it’s one of the most talked about nutrients.

 The Food and Nutrition Board of the Institute of Medicine published recommended daily fiber intakes in 2001, and those recommendations can be found here: IOM Recommended Fiber Intake.

 For the vast majority of people, however, more fiber is probably better (though always check with your doctor before making dietary changes).
 Since abrupt increases in fiber can cause gas, bloating and abdominal pain, it is wise to increase fiber intake slowly.

-If you decide to take fiber supplements, I recommend Vitafusion Fiber Gummies (2 gummies provide 5 grams of soluble fiber and 10 calories) or psyllium husk, which is a mix of soluble and insoluble fiber.
+If you decide to take fiber supplements, I recommend Vitafusion Fiber Gummies (2 gummies provide 5 grams of soluble fiber and 10 calories) or psyllium husk (affiliate link), which is a mix of soluble and insoluble fiber.

 Hope this clears up any fiber confusion you may have had – feel free to leave a question or comment.

 - Wolever TM, Tosh SM, Gibbs AL, et al. Physicochemical properties of oat beta-glucan influence its ability to reduce serum LDL cholesterol in humans: a randomized clinical trial.
 Am J Clin Nutr.
 2010;92:723-732. ↩

 - Cummings JH.
 The effect of dietary fiber on fecal weight and composition.
 In: Spiller GA, ed.
 Fiber in Human Nutrition.
 3rd ed.
 Boca Raton: CRC Press; 2001:183-252. ↩